 We are committed to having a workforce that reflects the communities where we operate.
-In 2016, 94 percent of our employees worked in their home countries.
+In 2018, more than 90 percent of our employees worked in their home countries.
 We train the local people we hire, developing their skills and capabilities, and we have many programs in place that build capacity within the broader local communities.

 Chevron recognizes that the positive local impact of our supply chain investments can be amplified by the sourcing decisions of our suppliers.
-So we encourage all of our major international suppliers of goods and services to form partnerships with local businesses and maximize the purchase of local goods and services.
-These partnerships create an opportunity for local businesses to gain access to new technology, bring their processes up to international standards and train their people on the latest industry practices.
+So we encourage all of our major international suppliers of goods and services to form partnerships with local businesses and maximize the purchase of local content.
+These partnerships create an opportunity for local businesses to gain access to new technology, bring their processes up to international standards and train their workforce on the latest industry practices.

-In Australia, from 2009 through 2014, we created 19,000 jobs, awarded nearly 1,000 contracts to local companies, and committed more than $5 billion to Australian goods and services.
+In Australia, from 2009 through 2016, we created almost 19,000 jobs, awarded nearly 1,000 contracts to Australian companies to develop the Gorgon and Wheatstone projects, and committed more than $50 billion to Australian goods and services.

-We invest in workforce training and job skills development because we know that an educated and skilled workforce leads to economic growth, for our business and the communities where we operate.
+We invest in workforce training and job skills development because we know that an educated and skilled workforce leads to economic growth, both for our business and for the communities where we operate.